kandji-inc/support/api-tools/device-library-items/README.md

     `python3 device_library_items.py --help`

     ```
-    usage: device_library_items [-h] [--platform "Mac"] [--library-item "Google Chrome"] [--all-lit] [--version]
+    usage: device_library_items [-h] [--platform "Mac"] [--library-item "Google Chrome" | --all-lit] [--version]

-    Get a report containing information for a given library item or all library items leveraging the Kandji API.
+    Get a report containing information for a given library item or all library items for all devices.

     options:
       -h, --help            show this help message and exit
       --platform "Mac"      Enter a specific device platform type.
-This will limit the search
-                            results to only the specified platfrom.
-Examples: Mac, iPhone, iPad,
+This will limit the search results to only the specified platform.
-                            AppleTV.
-Ether the --library-item or --all-lit options must also be
+                            Examples: Mac, iPhone, iPad, AppleTV.
+Ether the --library-item or --all-lit options must also be specified
-                            specified if the --platform is used.
+                            if the --platform is used.
-      --library-item "Google Chrome"
+      --library-item "Google Chrome", --lit "Google Chrome"
                             Enter the name of a specific Kandji library item.
-Cannot be used together
-                            with the --all-lit option
+Cannot be used together with the --all-lit option
       --all-lit             Use this option to return all library items for all devices.
-Cannot be
-                            used together with the --library-item option
+Cannot be used together with the --library-
+                            item option.
       --version             Show this tool's version.
     ```